 - Looking great.
 If we're already going through the effort of building muscle, becoming stronger, and exercising regularly, we may as well look awesome.
 Aesthetics aren't everything, but it's certainly nice to look great.

-So we write about things like:
+We write about things like:

 - The "big five" bulking lifts

-- How to get better sleep
+- How to sleep for muscle growth

-To live a long and healthy life, most health institutions recommend lifting weights at least twice per week, being reasonably lean and muscular, keeping ourselves in good cardiovascular shape, eating a good diet, minimizing chronic stress, and getting proper sleep.
+We're in this for the long haul, and we're trying our best to create positive changes in our lives.
+Most health institutions recommend lifting weights at least twice per week, being reasonably lean and muscular, keeping ourselves in good cardiovascular shape, eating a good diet, minimizing chronic stress, and getting proper sleep.

 But we also enjoy getting visible results from our efforts in the gym.
 If we're exercising anyway, we may as well become great at it, min-max our lifting routines, and get even better results, right?

 Most of the content we make is free, and you can read our articles here.
 If you have any questions about anything, drop a comment in the most relevant article and I'll do my best to answer.
-We also have a few paid programs you might like, and with those, we can help you track and improve your progress as you go along.
+We also have a few muscle-building workout programs you might like, and with those, we can help you track and improve your progress as you go along.